BorisPaunovic/Knowledge-Showdown-API/README.md

 ## Usage

 The Knowledge Showdown API provides a set of powerful endpoints to interact with the Knowledge Showdown Database.
-Familiarize yourself with the API's capabilities to seamlessly integrate it into your applications.

 ## Endpoints